-- a servicer termination event occurs, in which case a back-up servicer will succeed the originator as the primary servicer; or - a securitised receivable becomes delinquent, in which case a 'special servicer,' which is often a servicer licensed under the Act on Special Measures Concerning Claim Management and Collection Businesses (Law No. 126, 1998) (the Servicer Act), will succeed the originator and commence collection proceedings in relation to the receivable in question.
+- a servicer termination event occurs, in which case a backup servicer will succeed the originator as the primary servicer; or - a securitised receivable becomes delinquent, in which case a 'special servicer,' which is often a servicer licensed under the Act on Special Measures Concerning Claim Management and Collection Businesses (Law No. 126, 1998) (the Servicer Act), will succeed the originator and commence collection proceedings in relation to the receivable in question.

-The arrangement of the second point above is necessary due to the Japanese Attorney Act (Law No. 205, 1949) which prohibits members of the general public who are not licensed attorneys from providing legal services (the collection of delinquent receivables would fall into this category).
+The arrangement of the second point above is necessary owing to the Japanese Attorney Act (Law No. 205, 1949), which prohibits members of the general public who are not licensed attorneys from providing legal services (the collection of delinquent receivables would fall into this category).
 Under the Securitisation Act, a TMK must entrust the securitised assets that it holds to a licensed trustee (which essentially entails a transfer of title to the trustee) unless the relevant asset is real estate, receivables and some other assets, in which case the TMK may retain the originator (or some other person with sufficient financial soundness and personnel capable of administrating and disposing of the securitised assets appropriately) as the administrator that will administer and dispose of the securitised asset.
 In the latter case, the administrator will be subject to various obligations such as segregation of securitised asset from its own assets and cooperation with document inspection requests from the TMK.

-12 Are there any special considerations for securitisations with a public-sector element?
+14 Are there any special considerations for securitisations involving receivables with a public-sector element?

 To date, it has been understood that securitisation of assets held by the public sector is difficult.
 However, it is viewed that this might be a promising new type of securitisation in the future after difficulties in relation to approvals, such as the Local Autonomy Act (Law No. 67, 1947) that requires an approval of local assembly for disposal of assets and any other procedures, are overcome.
+In fact, there is one financing transaction executed by a public sector entity (which is wholly owned by a local government) that utilises such entity's receivables for securitisation.
+If similar transactions occur in the future, another asset class for investors may be realised.